How & Why to Monitor App Store Algorithm Updates for ASO

 The algorithm change detector monitors the keyword ranking movements of thousands of keywords across the world.
 These rankings shift every day.
 However, these movements can be abnormally high sometimes.
 This suggests that Apple or Google have updated their keyword ranking algorithms, which results in significant changes across many apps ranking on specific keywords.
 When such updates happen, we indicate their presence in the algorithm change detector and show the magnitude of the ranking movements.

 Our App Store and Google Play algorithm update detector has been a staple tool in the ASO community for years now.
 Having recently enhanced the performance of this tool, we can now detect Apple and Google algorithm updates even more precisely.

-We have recently refined our algorithm to better identify sudden changes in keyword rankings and allow you to easily spot changes distinctly affecting generic and/or branded keywords.
+We have recently refined our algorithm to better identify sudden changes in keyword rankings.
+This will allow you to easily spot changes affecting generic and/or branded keywords.